danipernevan/isolation/article.md

 The "min/max approximation" heuristic is special case of the penalty-based search method, where the penalties are defined in terms of the derivatives of the approximating functions.
 When p gets large, the heuristic should grow very deep but narrow trees and for small p, the heuristic should grow rather broad trees.

 This heuristic is very cpu intensive but when computing the generalized means exactly, the play is improved.
 The benefits of min-max approximations can be seen from example that M<sub>10</sub>(35, 40) > M<sub>10</sub>(30, 40) although max(35, 40) = max(30, 40).

-- Searching by min/max approximation
-- Implementation
-- Experimental Results
-- The game: Connect-Four
- - The static evaluator
- - Resource bounds
- - Minimax search with alpha-beta pruning
- - Penalty-based heuristic
- - Results
-TABLE 2.
-Experimental results
-Resource bound per turn MM wins AB wins Ties
-1 second 41 46 1 l
-2 second 40 42 16
-3 seconds 36 44 18
-4 seconds 39 52 7
-5 seconds 30 55 13
-Total 186 239 65
-1000 moves 47 35 16
-2000 moves 50 35 13
-3000 moves 42 47 9
-4000 moves 49 42 7
-5000 moves 61 31 6
-Total 249 190 51

- - Discussion
- - Open problems
- - Conclusion
+The min/max approximation pays attention to good backup or secondary moves.

+The author conducted experiments consisting of 98 games with different bounds, limited time bound and limited moves bound.
+When the time was limited, Alpha-Beta was supperior, but when number of moves was limited, min/max approximation was superior.
+With the time bound, alpha-beta considered three times more distinct positions in the same amount of time.
+When the move operator is expensive to implement, the move-based comparison would be more relevant.